 What does every good fairytale have?
-A white knight, of course.
-The white knight is the man who shows up at the end to save the day, makes the hurt go away, and whisks the damsel in distress away from the horrible situation she finds herself in.
-It is no wonder every girl grows up dreaming that somewhere out there is her version of the white knight.
-But what happens when a guy plays the white knight syndrome?
+A white knight in shining armor.
+He is the man who shows up at the end to save the day, makes the hurt go away, and whisks the damsel in distress away from the horrible situation she finds herself in.
+But all of us know this is a fairy tale, and almost all of it is crap!
+But what happens when a guy believes he’s the knight in shining armor and suffers from the white knight syndrome?

 If you are a guy who thinks it your duty, no wait, your obligation, to save a woman from either the bad situation she finds herself in, or, possibly even, from herself, it might be time to look at what you get out of it.